-- September 2017- National Public Lands Day (2017) event at Hidden Falls Park- Project staff asked questions using P.A.R.K.
+- September 2017- National Public Lands Day (2017) event at Hidden Falls Park.
+Project staff asked questions using P.A.R.K.
 (Preserve Add Remove, Keep in mind) activity to respond to each letter.
 A list of responses is in the appendix.
-A frequent response indicated a need for improving signage and wayfinding. - June 2018-January 2019- 6 internal city meetings which included recreation center staff from the nearby area, leaders from St. Paul Parks operations and maintenance team, St. Paul Natural Resources/Environmental Services (SPNR), and the Great River Passage division. - September 2018- National Public Lands Day, Pop-up Meeting.
-A total of 133 responses were received in a two hour window (city staff handed out 200 popsicles).
-A paper survey given at the event asked similar questions to the online survey but received slightly different results.
-More comments mentioned fishing and picnic as a typical activity in the parks.
-Within the responses, the most common word was "nature" and many preferred to keep the park natural and undeveloped.
-Signage, upkeep, and security were also common themes.
-Responders generally wanted more events with free activities and more winter programs with larger groups so they feel safe. - September 2018 -WCCO and Fraser School Pulling Together event brought thousands of people to Hidden Falls.
-Many participants were first time visitors to the park and were unfamiliar with the location. - August-November 2018- Community Advisory Committee meetings (2) were held at the Wellington Senior Living Facility with approximately 30 attendees each time.
-Each meeting included a formal presentation and breakout discussion sessions. - August December 2018- Participation in (6) City of Saint Paul Park Ambassador event gatherings held at
+A frequent response indicated a need for improving signage and wayfinding. - June 2018-January 2019 Six internal city meetings held with recreation center staff from the nearby area, leaders from St. Paul Parks Operations and Maintenance, St. Paul Natural Resources/Environmental Services (SPNR), and the Great River Passage division. - September 2018 Pop-Up Meeting at National Public Lands Day.
+Using a paper survey, 133 responses were received in a two hour window (staff handed out 200 popsicles).
+The paper survey asked similar questions to the online survey but received slightly different results.
+More comments mentioned fishing and picnics as a typical activity in the parks.
+In responses, the most common word was "nature" and indicated a preference to keep the park natural and undeveloped.
+Signage, upkeep, and security were common themes.
+Comments asked for more free activities, more winter programs, and more large group events that feel safe. - September 2018 WCCO and Fraser School Pulling Together event brought thousands of people to Hidden Falls.
+Many participants were first time visitors to the park and were unfamiliar with the location. - August-November 2018 Two community advisory committee meetings were held at the Wellington Senior Living Facility with approximately 30 attendees each.
+Each meeting included a formal presentation and breakout discussion sessions.
+See table below for represented organizations; the committee also included nearby neighborhood residents and other park users. - August-December 2018 Participation in four City of Saint Paul Park Ambassador event gatherings held at the park and nearby locations.
+Residents from nearby neighborhoods who have limited access were invited to the park space to learn about the recreation opportunities and experience the park with park staff as guides.
+Additional two brief presentations at nearby Public Housing Authority resident council meetings.

-- the park and nearby locations.
-Residents from nearby neighborhoods who have limited access were invited to the park space to learn about the recreation opportunities and experience the park with park staff as guides. - September- October 2018- Online survey received 940 responses.
+- September-October 2018 Online survey received 940 responses.
 See the previous page for information on responses to the survey.
-A full list of responses is included in the Appendix. - October 2018 to March 2019 Staff from the National Park Service - Rivers, Trails, and Conservation Assistance Program (NPS RTCA) led three different focus groups.
-Participants came from specific groups and interested citizens with a focus on water, trails, and government/non-profit agency offices.
-A summary of these meetings is in the following section, and minutes are included in the appendix.
-The groups (plan to) meet again in March 2019. - October 2018 and January 2019 Project staff participated in the water ceremony with Nibi Walk groups led by Sharon Day.
-After the ceremony in January, park staff met with participants to discuss the significance of the park and suggestions for improvements. - Open House, February 2019 over 60 individuals attended the project open house held at the Jewish Community Center in Saint Paul. - June 2017- January 2019: Partner organizations were consulted during the engagement process including the following: For the Rivers, Friends of Parks and Trails of Ramsey County, Inland Sea Kayakers, Minnesota Boat Club, Minnesota Canoe Association, Minnesota DNR, Minnesota Off-Road Cyclists (MORC), Mississippi Park Connection, Nibi Walk/Water Walk, North Star Ski Touring Club, Saint Paul Conservancy, Twin Cities Hiking Meet-up, Urban Boat Builders.
+A full list of responses is included in the Appendix. - October 2018 to March 2019 Staff from the National Park Service - Rivers, Trails, and Conservation Assistance Program (NPS RTCA) led three focus groups.
+Participants included member of park user groups and other interested citizens, with a focus on water, trails, and government/non-profit agencies that provide programs or conduct volunteer events at the parks.
+The groups met again in March 2019.
+A summary of these meetings is in the following section, and minutes are included in the appendix. - October 2018 and January 2019 Project staff participated in the water ceremony with Nibi Walk groups led by Sharon Day.
+After the ceremony in January, park staff met with participants to discuss the significance of the park and suggestions for improvements. - Open House, February 2019 over 60 individuals attended the project open house held at the Jewish Community Center in Saint Paul, and provided verbal and written comments. - June 2017-January 2019: Partner organizations were consulted during the engagement process including the following: For the Rivers, Friends of Parks and Trails of Ramsey County, Inland Sea Kayakers, Minnesota Boat Club, Minnesota Canoe Association, Minnesota DNR, Minnesota Off-Road Cyclists (MORC), Mississippi Park Connection, Nibi Walk/Water Walk, North Star Ski Touring Club, Saint Paul Conservancy, Twin Cities Hiking Meet-up, Urban Boat Builders.